donadams1969/valor-ai/README.md

 > Unauthorized reproduction or misuse may constitute digital impersonation under federal law.

 > *Token = Testimony.
 Chain = Witness.*

 ---

-Would you like me to generate a fresh `metadata.json` for this NFT based on current details, or proceed to the final step: **Step 7 – Citation Suggestion Format**?

----